lukeswitz/Wardriver/README.md

 ### Step 3: Flashing
 Decide what image you want to flash :
-- Official Beta: `/build/v1.0-beta-WarDriver.bin`
+- Official Beta: `/build/v1.1-beta-WarDriver.bin`
-- This fork: `build/v1.0-alpha-WarDriver.bin`
+- This pre-beta build (unstable): `build/v1.1-alpha-WarDriver.bin`

 Run the following command to flash the firmware to your board: